 We encourage you to read our Patient Information Booklet to learn more.

 Every new patient (except for orthodontics patients) needs to receive a new patient application packet, complete the forms in the packet and then return the forms to us.
 You can download the new patient application packet, or contact us and we will mail it to you.

-Your new patient screening visit can take place at Squire Hall on UB’s South Campus, or at the Erie County Health Mall on Broadway Avenue.
+Your new patient screening visit can take place at Squire Hall on UB’s South Campus.
 If you are accepted as a patient, most of your care will likely take place at Squire Hall.

 For visits at Squire Hall, once your completed application is received, a registration attendant will contact you to schedule an appointment.